 - Bake: The next day, the bread must have soaked up all the moisture and it is then ready for baking.
 Let it sit at room temperature first for a few minutes before baking.
 It will take longer to bake than when there is no bread added.

 - Serve: Garnish and serve as usual.

-What can I add to Breakfast Casserole:
+What can I add to this dish?

 - Freeze: Baked or unbaked, this dish can stay good for up to 2 months in the freezer.
 It is a good make-ahead dish as you can simply thaw overnight and then, bake to cook.
-Simply cover it with a plastic wrap and another layer of foil.
+Simply cover it with plastic wrap and another layer of foil.